-Over time, vibratory feeder springs harden and cause the machine to operate sub-optimally.
-A quick diagnosis and fix can get the process up and running again.
+Over time, vibratory feeder springs can harden and cause the machine to operate sub-optimally.
+This video demonstrates how to diagnosis the issue and tune a bowl for optimal peformance.

 In a true sense, one tunes the vibratory feeder base drive, and not the vibratory feeder (bowl) itself.
 Vibratory feeders come in all shapes and sizes but they all must be tuned correctly with their drive unit.
 Luckily, virtually all vibratory base drives are equipped with interchangeable flat springs, and suppliers offer various thicknesses to fit your needs.
 For new feeder bowls, builders must add, subtract, and/or move springs to achieve proper tuning before the feeder ever gets to its final destination.